tn76com/tn76com.github.io/index.md

   - type: contact.html
     section_id: contacts
-    title: Let's Get In Touch!
+    title: Lets Get Started <b>Our Project</b>
     text: >-
-      Ready to start your next project with us?
+      We will help you to achieve your goals and to grow your business.<br/>
       Contact us or send us an email,<br/>
       <b>we will get back to you as soon as possible!</b>
     actions:
     - title: E-Mail